 UVGI stands for Ultraviolet germicidal irradiation.
 Simply put, it refers to exposing micro-organisms to ultraviolet radiation in the range of 200-280nm, known as Ultraviolet C Band, or UVC.
-As a result, the micro-organisms are killed or disabled from reproducing.
+As a result, the micro-organisms are killed or sterilized to keep it from reproducing.

 Energy costs continue to climb, CDI has solutions to reduce those costs.
 Our standard DDC control systems hold energy usage to minimum levels.
 Energy use can be further reduced by recovering heat from the reactivation outlet air stream.
 That moisture laden air stream holds a lot of energy that can be captured through this well designed system.
 The core device is a sensible plate heat exchanger that does not allow moisture transfer to the reactivation inlet air stream.
 Temperatures of the reactivation airstream cool to condensing levels.
 The sensible plate heat exchanger is contained in an all inner lined stainless steel chamber to wiring out your energy dollars and provide long life in this extremely wet environment.

 CDI has invested heavily in technology since its inception.
 Our projects are designed utilizing internally developed "Climate by Design" software.
 This software program is used by our sales engineers and associates to configure and predict the performance of an air handling unit.